-The Convention's Daily Business Update is available at the MBC help and registration desks.
-Business, information, and reports not found in the Bulletin Program & Book of Reports are printed in the Daily Business Update.
-They also are available through the Annual Meeting App.
-Information for publication should be submitted to the Daily Bulletin office, located in the Show Management Office B on the upper level near the pre-conference area.
+The convention's daily Business Update is available at the MBC administration and registration desks.
+Business, information, and reports not found in the Bulletin Program & Book of Reports are printed in the daily Business Update.
+They also are available through the MBC Annual Meeting app.
+Information for publication should be submitted to the Daily Bulletin office, located in the pre-function area south across from the North/South Hall.